Rohan749/Rohan749/README.md

 ## A bit about my Technical Background👇

+### - 🔭 Content creator with 500+ followers on Showwcase.
-### - 🔭 I've contributed to GWOC'21 in Front-end development.
+### - 🔭 Contributed to GWOC'21 in Front-end development.
-### - 🔭 I got selected in Script Winter of Contributing(SWOC'21).
+### - 🔭 Got selected in Script Winter of Contributing(SWOC'21).
-### - 🔭 I won HacktoberFest'21 by making valid contributions to this amazing open-source community!
+### - 🔭 Won HacktoberFest'21 by making valid contributions to this amazing open-source community!
-### - 🔭 I've successfully solved 250+ GeeksForGeeks problems!
+### - 🔭 Successfully solved 250+ GeeksForGeeks problems!
-### - 🔭 I've been part of Top 2022 contributors of Rocket.Chat.
+### - 🔭 Part of Top 2022 contributors of Rocket.Chat.
 <br>
 <br>